 Females can also have ovarian cancer, tumors or cysts, because, with age, their immunity decreases and exposes them to medical conditions.

 For all these reasons, your visits to the vet will be more frequent, and the bills can get higher.
-Health insurance make sure your dog benefits from preventive care, treatment and even surgeries needed, until his last breath.

 However, if you wait until your dog exceeds five years before applying for health insurance, chances are high to get rejected.